 Mr. Newton, President, CEO, Secretary and Director supervises the Company's operations.
 Mr. Newton does not bill the Company for these services, however he does have a service agreement with the Company.
-The Company capitalized oil and gas exploration costs of \$75,240 as of December 31, 2016, under this agreement.
-The Company recognized \$12,221 as consulting fees during the year ended December 31, 2015 under this agreement.
-The Company and Mr. Newton agreed to issue stock in lieu of cash for the amount owed of \$75,240 by issuing restricted common stock of the Company.
-The 2016 average stock price was used, which represents the period of service, to determine the number of shares to issue for a total of 2,349,502 shares.
-The shares have not been issued as of the date of this report.
+Pursuant to this agreement, the Company recognized consulting expenses for December 31, 2018 and 2017 of \$9,000 and \$7,380, respectively.
+For December 31, 2016, the Company capitalized oil and gas exploration costs of \$75,240 as of December 31, 2016, under this agreement.
 The agreement does not provide for termination benefits of any kind.